csmpls/idas-blue/README.md

 Note that each post can have its own password - if you can decrypt *some* of your friend's posts but not *all* of them, he is probably giving different passwords to different people.

-## researchily
-this project is primarily concerned with implementing "permissions" in a largely-distributed public-key cryptosystem.
 ![FAQ](http://24.media.tumblr.com/18dbcae01145a71c36a34119928118d3/tumblr_mvph2tSZbf1rvbr3mo1_400.gif)

 Getting started